 Winter doesn’t mean you need to remain in oversized clothing

 Now is the ideal time to start thinking about how you look and your style, and this can be a great way to jazz things up a little.
 There are so many parties and celebrations to embrace, and even just stepping out of your comfort zone can feel amazing.
-Maybe you want to embrace the prom dress or fitted bodycon.
-Perhaps you want to wear heels instead of boots all of the time.
+Maybe you want to embrace the prom dress from jovani or fitted bodycon Perhaps you want to wear heels instead of boots all of the time.
 Maybe you want to add a bit of glitz to your wardrobe and embrace those sequins.
 Now could be the ideal time to make some of these changes and style yourself a little differently.
 You may be pleasantly surprised by how good it makes you feel.

 Wrapping up in layers means your skin may have started to dry out a little.
 Making it feel rough to touch and out of condition.
 But you can get that glowing skin look once more by simply adding a simple exfoliation to your routine.
 Using an exfoliator every time you shower or bathe is a great way to help your skin regenerate new skin cells.
 Plus this is a good practice for when the summer months do make an appearance and you want to show off a little more skin.

 It’s approaching the season where you may be wanting to wear sandals or flip-flops, but it’s fair to say your feet will have been cooped up in socks and boots for the last few months.
 That might mean your heels are cracking, your skin is dry and your nails are needing a polish and some love.
 So spend some time giving yourself an at home pedicure and moisturise those feet every night before bed.
 You won’t believe the difference it will make, and it will have you ready for those summer shoes in no time at all.